icollier77/password-generator/README.md

 I broke each set of actions into a function, trying to balance modular approach and the DRY principle.
 Then I united 4 functions in a single function `createPassword()` and connected it to the html `button` element.

-The modular approach allows for easier testing and debugging during development and also helps for anyone else to see the logic flow.
+The modular approach allows for easier testing and debugging during development and also helps anyone else to see the logic flow.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>